aderusha/RoastLearner/documentation/Install_RoastLearner.md

 There are 5 scripts involved in this process:

 `start_recording.cmd` Called at the start of your roast by Artisan, this script will launch several other processes which will run in the background.
 It creates a new folder to save the current roast recording.
-It will launch SoX.exe in the background to record audio from your microphone and save the results in the recording folder as 1-second chunks.
-Finally, it will launch the classifiers which will run in the background to monitor output from SoX.
+It will launch SoX.exe to record audio from your microphone and save the results in the recording folder as 1-second chunks.
+Finally, it will launch the classifiers to monitor output from SoX.

 `classify_segment.cmd` This script monitors the recording output folder for new WAV files.
-When a new recording is found, it will launch a classifier to examine the recording and will collect the output from the classifier.
-This script can be run several times to run more than one classification engine.
-The output from each running classifier is saved to a temporary folder.
+When a new recording is found it will launch a classifier to examine the recording and collect the output.
+Multiple instances of this script can be launched to run more than one classification engine.
+The output from each running classifier is saved to a temporary file.

 `external_program_data.cmd` This script is called every sample interval by Artisan to collect data saved to a temporary file by `classify_segment.cmd` and to output that data in a format that Artisan can ingest.